 Largest Flat Head Catfish Ever Caught

 The biggest world record sized Flathead Catfish ever caught, as per the International Game Fish Association, was caught in Elk City Reservoir, Independence, Kansas.
-It was caught in 1998, and it weighed in at 123 lb 0 oz.
+Was caught in 1998, and it weighed in at 123 lb 0 oz.

 Best Time to Catch Catfish